 Ideally, Career Transition Consultations should be ongoing over a period of months.

-- Contractually binds you to an exclusive arrangement for any period of time
+- Requires no commitment to an exclusive arrangement for any period of time

 Cost of Outplacement

-The exact cost of outplacement can vary greatly from firm to firm.
+The cost of outplacement can vary greatly from firm to firm.

-More than two-thirds of 265 U.S. employers with layoffs over two years spent an average of $3,589 per displaced employee, according to a survey by the American Management Association and Institute for Corporate Productivity.
+More than two-thirds of 265 U.S. employers with layoffs over two years spent an average of $3,589 per displaced employee, according to the American Management Association and Institute for Corporate Productivity.

-Quest Outplacement is transparent and consistent about the price of outplacement services.
-Request a brochure with complete info on outplacement packages and prices:
+Quest is transparent and consistent about the price of services.
+Request complete info on programs and prices: